ISISComputingGroup/ibex_developers_manual/Technical-Debt-Stand-down.md

 1. Choose a day where most people are free
 1. Choose a topic: examples
+    - Alarming
+       * Web does the same GUI
+       * Remove invalid alarm
+       * All IOCs should have an beast alarm
     - Squish tests [#3707](https://github.com/ISISComputingGroup/IBEX/issues/3707)
     - Eclipse/CSS interaction
     - Tech debt tickets